phalcon-orphanage/docs/en/config.md

 <hr />

 ## Overview
 Nearly all applications require configuration data for it to operate correctly.
-The configuration can contain location of log files, database connection values, services registered etc. The [Phalcon\Config][config] is designed to store this configuration data in an easy object oriented way.
+The configuration can contain parameters and initial settings for the application like location of log files, database connection values, services registered etc. The [Phalcon\Config][config] is designed to store this configuration data in an easy object oriented way.
 The component can be instantiated using a PHP array directly or read configuration files from various formats as described further down in the adapters section.
 [Phalcon\Config][config] extends the [Phalcon\Collection][collection] object and thus inheriting its functionality.

 ```php
 <?php